 We are committed to diversifying the field of speech-language pathology as we are acutely aware of the under representation of minorities in the field.
 This commitment includes department initiatives to recruit and retain students who identify as diverse.
 Diversity may include but are not limited to ethnicity, age, gender, race, religion, sexual orientation, gender identity, physical abilities, mental abilities, and values.
 We recognize that the presence of diversity does not equal equity and inclusion.
 Our obligation to as a department is to routinely assess what it means to be culturally competent and to consistently examine barriers and biases that may limit students from being successful in the program.

 Programs & Degrees

-- Master of Science, Speech Language Pathology
+- Master of Science (M.S.), Speech Language Pathology

-The master’s program in speech-language pathology at Jacksonville University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.
+The Master of Science (M.S.) education program in speech-language pathology at Jacksonville University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.